nativeit/integration_forgejo/DOCKER.md

 # Docker Development Environment for Nextcloud Forgejo Integration

 This directory contains Docker configuration files for developing and building the Nextcloud Forgejo Integration app.
+The Docker environment is integrated with the project's Makefile for consistent builds across all environments.

 ## Quick Start